disorderedmaterials/MuSSIC/README.md

 -----
 # User guide
 -----
-Detailed user guide together with example input files is available [here](https://github.com/disorderedmaterials/MuSSIC/blob/master/MuSSIC_user_guide_v1.1.pdf)
+A detailed user guide together with example input files is available [here](https://github.com/disorderedmaterials/MuSSIC/blob/master/MuSSIC_user_guide_v1.1.pdf)

-MuSSIC is wriiten in FORTRAN and requires gfortran compiler with openmp support for parallel implementation.
+MuSSIC is written in FORTRAN and requires gfortran compiler with openmp support for parallel implementation.

-Compile the code by typing 'make' in the sourcecode and copy the executable 'scattcg' to the desired folder to run the simulations
+Compile the code by typing 'make' in the source code and copy the executable 'scattcg' to the desired folder to run the simulations

 >make